Wardf1/MangaNatoExporter/README.md

 ## 🛠️ Troubleshooting
 **Problem:** The button doesn't appear.
-✅ **Solution:** Refresh the page or check if Tampermonkey is enabled.
+✅ **Solution:** Refresh the page or check if Tampermonkey with browser developer mode is enabled.

 **Problem:** The script freezes on `Fetching bookmarks...`.
 ✅ **Solution:** Check your **network connection** or **reload the page**.